llvm/llvm-project/llvm/docs/LangRef.rst

 This instruction should only be used to implement the "goto" feature of gcc style inline assembly.
 Any other usage is an error in the IR verifier.

+Note that in order to support outputs along indirect edges, LLVM may need to split critical edges, which may require synthesizing a replacement block for the ``indirect labels``.
+Therefore, the address of a label as seen by another ``callbr`` instruction, or for a :ref:`blockaddress <blockaddress>` constant, may not be equal to the address provided for the same block to this instruction's ``indirect labels`` operand.
+The assembly code may only transfer control to addresses provided via this instruction's ``indirect labels``.

 Arguments:
 """"""""""